Diesel Repair in Portland OR

 But Diesel eventually found the solution — before dying under mysterious circumstances.

 The benefits?
 Diesel engines are lower revving and more fuel efficient than gasoline engines.
 Diesel fuel itself contains about 15 percent more energy by volume than gasoline.
 Another difference: Diesel engines don’t use spark plugs; they also feature a higher compression ratio and a longer stroke.
-You can learn more about the difference between a diesel engine and a gasoline engine here.

 Remember to contact McCollum Automotive with any questions about our diesel repair services!